 Energy and Environmental Markets (EEM), MBA 212

-I teach EEM every Spring semester, and will be teaching the class again Spring 2025.
+I teach EEM every Spring semester.
+Spring 2025, there will be two versions of the class:

 EEM attracts a terrific group of MBA and non-MBA students, including graduate students from the College of Engineering, the Goldman School of Public Policy, Berkeley Law, the College of Natural Resources, and other departments on campus.
 A recent syllabus is available here.